 Acknowledgements: materials adapted from Computer Networking: A Top Down Approach 7th edition: ©1996-2016, J.F Kurose and K.W.
-Ross, All Rights Reserved as well as from slides by Abraham Matta at Boston University, slides by Daniel Zappala at Brigham and Young University, and some material from Computer Networks by Tannenbaum and Wetherall.
+Ross, All Rights Reserved as well as from slides by Abraham Matta at Boston University and some material from Computer Networks by Tannenbaum and Wetherall.